 Create cute spa-shaped cookies including 3″ Red High Heel Butter Cookies for your bride to be shower.
 Cookies are cut into nail polish, hand mirrors, lipstick and 3″ high heel shapes.
 Raw butter cookie dough is rolled to 1/4″ thickness, cut in shapes and baked until light brown.
 Once cookies are cooled, royal icing decorates the various shapes in bridal shower theme colors.

-How to Make Spa Shaped Cookies
+How to Make the Spa and Red High Heel Cookies

 Nail polish, lipstick and hand mirror cookie cutters make cute butter cookies for an all girl bridal shower.
 The hand mirror has edible wafer paper, attached with corn syrup allowed to dry then outlined with royal icing.